 - Paths designed for walkers, joggers, cyclists, and people using mobility devices.

-- Connections to major city parks like Cottonwood Island, Lheidli T'enneh Memorial, and Carrie Jane Gray.
+- Connections to major city parks like Cottonwood Island, Lheidli T'enneh Memorial, the Hudson's Bay Wetland, and Carrie Jane Gray.

 - Following the Carney Street alternative route and side trails complete a circuit of more than 11km.

 - Only two major road crossings along the entire route, which extends from the Cameron Street overpass to Carrie Jane Gray Park.

 LC Gunn Park trail

 The LC Gunn Park trail offers panoramic views of Prince George and runs along the high bluffs of the Fraser River.
 The trail also runs through a forested park and follows a similar route travelled by early railway line surveyors.

 - Nearly four kilometres (3.5km) of rustic trails and fenced elevated areas granting sweeping views.